 It is the responsibility of healthcare professionals to ensure that consultations are understood, and we should do our best to use effective, professional translation services.
 It is good practice to compile a resource pack listing interpreter services which may be available locally.

 - When interpretation is required, a double appointment (at least) should be made to allow sufficient time for the consultation.

 - Ideally a professional interpreter is booked in advance, arrives early and may, if the patient wishes, meet the patient briefly first.
 The length of time an interpreter needs to be booked ahead will depend in part on how common the language is and where, geographically, your surgery is placed.

 - A language identification card allows patients who can read to point to their language, enabling you to call an interpreter.

-- If a patient calls NHS Direct and is able to state (in English) the name of the language they wish to use, a consultation in that language is available.
+- If a patient calls NHS111 and is able to state (in English) the name of the language they wish to use, a consultation in that language is available.

 - Patient advocates, rather than interpreters, are provided by some Primary Care organisations and refugee organisations.
 They support the patient although they may add their own views and suggestions to the consultation.

 - Many patients wishing to consult in a language other than English will bring a family member, friend or advocate.
 Family members and friends may act as interpreters, which may be a practical solution and the preference of the patient.
 There are many disadvantages with this approach, including confidentiality issues, embarrassment, potential conflicts and lack of good translating skills.

 - You should avoid using children to interpret - this may embarrass the adults and give the child inappropriate responsibilities.

 - Allow extra time.